mccurcio/data-engineering-zoomcamp/week_1_basics_n_setup/2_docker_sql/README.md

 All the commands from the video

-Downloading the data
+1. Download data

 ```bash
 wget https://s3.amazonaws.com/nyc-tlc/trip+data/yellow_tripdata_2021-01.csv
 ```

-Running postgres on windows (note the full path)
+2A.
+Run postgres on windows (note the full path)

 ```bash
 docker run -it \